 Being able to easily move subscribers to, and from, separate lists can be quite important for certain businesses.
 This is equally true for segmenting lists based on certain characteristics.
 MailChimp do fine with basic segmentation methods, allowing you to combine several positive or negative conditions (e.g. clicking on email links).
 An issue they have, though, is that you can’t manage subscribers across lists (e.g. adding a subscriber to two other relevant lists), as each one is siloed.

 GetResponse, on the other hand, allows for much more complex list management.
 As the lists are not siloed, you can either copy contacts to another campaign, or move them entirely.
 Segments are also more customizable as you can add any/all conditions to users, and even groups.

-Here is an example of a segmentation in GetResponse with our own account:
+Here is an example of segmentation in GetResponse with our own account:

-Because of these reasons, GetResponse easily wins this round.
-The score is 2:2 now in case you were wondering!
+Winner: Because of these reasons, GetResponse easily wins this round.
+The score is 3:1 now in case you were wondering!

-Both services offer almost everything you’ll need: allowing you to see subscriber details for those
+Both services offer almost everything you’ll need: allowing you to see subscriber details for the following:

 MailChimp also has social media reporting, which may be a benefit over GetResponse, depending on your needs.
-But it’s also slightly duller-looking, if that’s something you care about.
 So, finally, reports and analytics for both email marketing services are pretty neck and neck.

 If we were pressed to pick one, perhaps MailChimp would just come out in front, but it’s unlikely your decision will ultimately hang on this feature.